Fares-Basousy/Messanging-app/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine.
-- PostgreSQL database set up and running.
+- MongoDb database set up and running.

 ### Installation